When going out and about it is useful to find where your nearest accessible toilets and other facilities are.

 Sometimes you may need a helping hand with your house work.
 Some local areas have laundrette facilities and there are some charities and organisations in Newcastle that offer laundry services.

-is a life-long condition.
-It affects a person’s ability to communicate or to do everyday things.
-People with a learning disability find it harder than others to learn, understand and communicate.
+A learning disability and Autism are life-long conditions.
+They affect a person’s ability to communicate or to do everyday things.
+People with a learning disability and autism find it harder than others to learn, understand and communicate.

 can be just as daunting as going into hospital for some people.
 Information on what should happen when you leave hospital and tips on how to prepare for your return home.